 In conclusion, understanding and addressing the ten psychological hazards highlighted in this discussion is not just a matter of regulatory compliance but a crucial step toward fostering a healthier, more productive workplace.
 By recognizing these hazards early on and implementing strategies to mitigate their effects, employers can ensure the well-being of their staff, leading to increased job satisfaction, reduced turnover, and overall better performance.

 Employers and employees are responsible for creating an environment that prioritizes mental health.
-By working together, we can move closer to physically and psychologically safe workplaces, ensuring every individual thrives in their respective roles.
+By working together, we can move closer to physically and psychologically safe workplaces, ensuring everyone thrives in their respective roles.